 The Food Dollar Series provides an overview of the food system, with estimates of the farm share and of the distribution of food dollar, value added shares over time:

-- For every dollar spent in 2017 in the U.S. on domestically produced food (food dollar), U.S. farmers sold 14.6 cents of farm products to non-farm establishments (farm share), down from 15.6 cents in 2016.
-The farm share is at its lowest level since being recorded.
+- For a dollar representative of all domestically produced food spent in the United States in 2021, U.S. farmers sold 14.5 cents of farm products to nonfarm establishments (farm share), down from 15.5 cents in 2020.

 - Farm production’s proportion of the food dollar decreased to 7.4 cents in 2021.
 This is the lowest value in the series so far, which has been reached in 3 prior years: 1993, 2002, and 2019.